CMU-Senate/bylaws/bylaws.md

         a.
 The Chair of the Business Affairs Committee shall fix meeting times with the Vice President for Operations at the start of every half-session.
     #.
 Take responsibility for any business charged to the committee by Student Senate.
 #.
 Duties of the Campus Life Committee:
-    1. Propose legislation concerning the campus environment as it relates to the undergraduate student body;
+    1. Propose legislation and hold events concerning campus spirit, engagement, wellness, and relations with the Pittsburgh community;
-    #.
-Host events that benefit the undergraduate student body;
     #.
 Announce to Student Senate any changes or proposed changes in auxiliary services;
     #.
 Designate, in consultation with the Student Senate Chair, a representative to the following committees:
         a.
 Housing Student Advisory Council;